 Sports Injuries is a collective term used to describe a multitude of injuries that can occur among recreational or elite athletes.
-Symptoms may include, pain, swelling, loss of movement and inability to play sport.
+Symptoms may include, pain, swelling, loss of movement and inability to play sports.

 Sports injuries may result from: